jannikmi/extremitypathfinder/CONTRIBUTING.rst

        $ git commit -m "Your detailed description of your changes."
        $ git push origin name-of-your-bugfix-or-feature

 * Submit a pull request through the GitHub website.
-This will trigger the Travis CI build which runs the tests against all supported versions of Python.
+This will trigger the GitHub Actions build which runs the tests against all supported versions of Python.